onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

    a.
 Most likely scenario

-      i.
-The sourceName on each Fault event is the NF Instance Name (pnf-name or vnf-name or vm-name) as entered in A&AI uniquely identifying this instance of the NF.
+      *    The sourceName on each Fault event is the NF Instance Name (pnf-name or vnf-name or vm-name) as entered in A&AI uniquely identifying this instance of the NF.

-      ii.
-The eventId on Fault events is the same every time a given fault is raised (onset), re-raised at fixed time interval, until it is cleared.
-Once the fault is cleared, a new eventId is used.
+      *    The eventId on Fault events is the same every time a given fault is raised (including onset and re-raise)

-      iii.
-The startEpochMicrosec value for the Fault event is the timestamp for when that event is generated until a clear is sent.
+            1. The startEpochMicrosec value for the Fault event is the timestamp for when that event is generated until a clear is sent.

-      iv.  lastEpochMicrosec indicates the current event time.
+            2. lastEpochMicrosec indicates the current event time.

-      v.
-The sequence number for each Fault event is set to 1 when the event is first raised, and increments each time the same Fault event is raised, until a clear is sent.
+            3. The sequence number for each Fault event is set to 1 when the event is raised and increments each time the same Fault event is raised, until a clear is sent.

+      *    After the fault is cleared, a new eventId is used.

    .. image:: Use-Case-1.png

-   b.
-Alternative scenario: for vNF when fault event status is not
-      maintained.
+   b. **Alternative Scenario**: Network Function When Fault Event Status is Not
+      Maintained.

-      i.
-The sourceName on each Fault event is the NF Instance Name (pnf-name or vnf-name or vm-name) as entered in A&AI uniquely identifying this instance of the NF.
+      *    The sourceName on each Fault event is the NF Instance Name (pnf-name or vnf-name or vm-name) as entered in A&AI uniquely identifying this instance of the NF.

-      ii.
-The eventId on Fault events is the same every time a given fault is raised or cleared, even if it is re-raised after it had previously cleared.
+      *    The eventId on Fault events is the same every time a given fault is raised or cleared, even if it is re-raised after it had previously cleared.
 So, for example, if EMS loses contact with a particular device then a Fault event might be